Authorities are working to see if suspect is linked to the killing of Colorado's prison chief

-Witnesses reported a similar vehicle -- a black, boxy car with Colorado license plates -- near the prison chief's house the day he was killed.
+On Friday, the wreckage of the Cadillac was under intense scrutiny after witnesses reported a similar vehicle – a black, boxy car with Colorado license plates – near the Monument, Colorado, house of Clements on Tuesday, the day he was killed.

 Among the links in the cases, according to the affidavit, are shell casings from a 9mm handgun found at Clements house.
-They are the same brand and caliber used in the shooting of James Boyd, a Wise County, Texas, sheriff's deputy who tried to pull over the suspect.
+They are the same brand and caliber used in the shooting of a Wise County, Texas, sheriff’s deputy, it said.

 Pizza box carrier

 Boyd, who had on a bullet-proof vest, managed to call for help and tell law enforcement which way Ebel was driving.
 The deputy remains hospitalized at a Dallas-Fort Worth area hospital.